 I followed York Avenue up to 84th Street and crossed down to Third Avenue.
 Third and Lexington Avenues are very similar in look and in businesses.
 Third Avenue and Lexington Avenue in the 70’s are really going through a transition as rents are forcing older businesses out.
 That classic 90’s look of the Avenues is giving way to either empty store fronts or upscale restaurants and shops that should be on Madison Avenue.

 Still there are a lot of those businesses hanging that still give it the neighborhood feel and that is more in the low 80’s.
-One of those businesses is the Lexington Candy Shop, where I had lunch (See review on TripAdvisor).
-Founded in 1925, it is a reminder when these type of stores used to dominate New York City until the arrival of McDonalds in the 1970’s.
-Even the automate’s gave way by the early 80’s.
+One of those businesses is the Lexington Candy Shop at 1226 Lexington Avenue, where I had lunch (See review on TripAdvisor).
+Founded in 1925, it is a reminder when these types of stores used to dominate New York City until the arrival of McDonald’s in the 1970’s.
+Even the automates gave way by the early 80’s.

 Third Avenue especially in the low 80’s still holds onto it classic New York look but I am afraid not for long.
 It looks like the whole Avenue is giving way to larger apartment complexes and office buildings.
 Even the traditional shopping district on 86th Street is giving way to all new buildings.
 Once the home of Gimbel’s Uptown, the neighborhood is slowly going upscale with a new Shake Shack and Brooks Brothers.